imakshayverma/gramex-guide/pptxhandler/README.md

 - `pd.DataFrame({'x': row1, 'y': row2})` 🡆 `('x', row1)), ('y', row2)`
 - `data.groupby('key')` 🡆 [GroupBy iterator](https://pandas.pydata.org/pandas-docs/stable/reference/groupby.html) with group name and subsetted data

-Commands can use the `copy` variable, which has these attributes:
+For each copied slide, the [data variable `copy`](#data) is set.
+It has these attributes:

-- `copy.pos`: 0, 1, 2, ... for each copied slide
+- `copy.pos`: 0, 1, 2, ... for each cloned shape
 - `copy.key`: For lists or tuples, this is the same as `copy.pos`.
 For dicts, Series, DataFrames, etc, it's the key or index
 - `copy.val`: Value corresponding to `copy.key`
-- `copy.parent`: If a group was copied, and a slide inside the group was copied too, `copy.parent` returns the `copy` object of the parent group
-- `copy.slides`: Currently copied list of slides
+- `copy.slides`: Currently copied slides list

 <div class="example">
   <a class="example-demo" href="copy-slide/">Copy slides examples</a>